 Advantages of Antiandrogen Therapy

-- May provide a small survival advantage over either orchiectomy or LHRH analog therapy alone
+- May may provide a slight survival advantage over orchiectomy or LHRH analog therapy alone.

 Disadvantages of Antiandrogen Therapy

-- In addition to common side effects of hormone therapy, side effects are:
+- In addition to the common side effects of hormone therapy, side effects are:

 - Breast pain or enlargement